SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 * Scripts to build the component and push it to a Docker repository.

 ## Components
-This Kubeflow project contains 3 components
+This Kubeflow project contains 3 components:

-* preprocess
-* train
-* deploy

 ### Preprocess component
 The preprocess component is downloading the training data and performs several preprocessing steps.
 This preprocessing step is required in order to have data which can be used by our model.